Jerrythafast/se-logger/README.txt

     can find the encryption key in the 'solaredge-###.pcap' files in the '/opt/se-logger' directory by using the 'find-key-in-pcap.py' script.
 When found, update 'liveupdate.py' with your encryption key.
-Then, run 'python liveupdate.py *.pcap' to update the database and run 'systemctl restart se-logger' to restart the service to keep it updated.
+Then, run 'python3 liveupdate.py *.pcap' to update the database and run 'systemctl restart se-logger' to restart the service to keep it updated.

 12. If anything fails to work, you may find error messages in various log files